kahst/BirdNET-Lite/README.md

 ## Installation
 [A comprehensive installation guide is available here](https://github.com/mcguirepr89/BirdNET-Pi/wiki/Installation-Guide).

+Please note that installing BirdNET-Pi on top of other servers is not supported.
+If this is something that you require, please open a discussion for your idea and inquire about how to contribute to development.

 [Raspberry Pi 3B[+] and 0W2 installation guide available here](https://github.com/mcguirepr89/BirdNET-Pi/wiki/RPi0W2-Installation-Guide)

 The system can be installed with: